Conflict Resolution and De-Escalation Skills Symposium

 This event is open to all faculty and staff, and is especially relevant for frontline, administrative, and student-facing roles.
 Participants will hear from experts in law enforcement, mental health and higher education, and will return to their workplace better equipped to respond to conflict with clarity, confidence and care.

+This symposium is hosted by the Office of Public Safety.
 With questions about access or to request any disability-related accommodations for this event, please contact Kirsten Rushkin, krath@arizona.edu

 Cost: